1nchy/json_parser/README.md

 For some ambiguous circumstance,
 `json::make_array` and `json::make_object` will treat `initializer_list`
 as array and key-value pair respectively.

+Specifically, an `initializer_list` will be treated as key-value pair, only if **all of elements contains 2 elements and the type of the first one is string**.

 ~~~c++
 json j1 = json::make_array({1, 2, 3}); // [1, 2, 3]